SenseNet/sensenet/docs/build-repository.md

 > An example for a case when you have to use this approach is a messaging provider that needs to be instantiated using a _service url_ parameter.
 Of course this depends on the design of the provider - for example this may be unnecessary if it is able to read the service url from a config file.

+The point is: it should be your choice how you want to initialize the system, and this is what we want to offer: **letting developers assemble their environment from code instead of writing everything into configuration files**.

 ## Repository life cycle
 The repository object's life cycle is simple: you start it when the application starts and shut it down when the application exits.
 The repository instance encapsulates all providers (e.g. database or search providers).
 This way you can manage all the implementations on top of the content repository.
 All repository-related operations (e.g. querying, loading or saving content) should happen while the repository is live.